teraphone/peachone/README.md

 /login
 - POST: login with a microsoft access token

+/auth
+- POST: authenticate with a microsoft access token (doens't create a new user)

 ## /v1/private (requires auth token)
 /
 - GET: displays a private welcome message